 Choose an email template that most closely resembles your MailerLite email template, then customize it using our visual email template editor.

 Try to make your ConvertKit email template's text, colors, and fonts similar to—or even more appealing than!—those for your MailerLite email template.

 Recreate your MailerLite workflow emails

-Copy/paste your MailerLite workflow emails' contents into the sequence, adding more emails to the same sequence as you may need.
-You can also click the Settings option to select the email template you want to use for your sequence emails.
+Copy/paste your MailerLite workflow emails' contents into the Sequence, adding more emails to the same Sequence as you may need.

-In addition, set up the sequence emails' send schedules to match those for your MailerLite workflow emails.
+In addition, set up the Sequence emails' Send Days to match those for your MailerLite workflow emails.